 |Fall Sports||Winter Sports||Spring Sports|

 |Boys' Cross Country||Boys' Basketball||Boys' Baseball|

 |Boys' Soccer||Girls' Basketball||Boys' Lacrosse|

 |Girls' Tennis||Team Manager|

-It is a privilege for an athlete to represent The Park School.
-We take great pride in our athletic program.
+It is a privilege for an athlete to represent The Park School; we take great pride in our athletic program.
 There is much to be learned and gained by participating on our interscholastic teams.
 All athletes choosing to join a team must understand that they are making a serious commitment to the goals of the program.
-Each team member is expected to fulfill team and school expectations; failure to do so may jeopardize an athlete’s opportunity to participate on a Park team.
+Each team member is expected to fulfill team and school expectations; failure to do so may jeopardize an athlete’s opportunity to participate

 Six credits of physical education are required for graduation.

 One credit is given for each season of participation in a PE class, and 1.5 credits are given for each season of interscholastic athletics.
 Thus, a student who participates on teams during two of the three seasons will meet the requirement by the end of the